Click here to listen to a reading of this blog:

 It is possible to live a good quality, full life with hypothyroidism however, but each person needs to piece together their own thyroid puzzle to figure out what needs addressing to get them there and restore their health.

-So, how long will it take you to feel well again?
-It’s going to depend on how many aspects you need to fix/address, how well you take control of your health and advocate for yourself and how your individual body reacts and adjusts.
-For some it takes longer and for some quicker.
-Do also bear in mind that, often, the longer you’ve been unwell without diagnosis and medication, the more likely you’ll have more issues to address, as untreated hypothyroidism/Hashimoto’s sends other things out of whack over time.
+For some it takes longer and for some it is quicker.
+Do also bear in mind that, often, the longer you’ve been unwell without diagnosis and medication, the more likely you’ll have more issues to address, as untreated hypothyroidism and Hashimoto’s can send other things out of whack over time.

 If you’ve just been diagnosed, please see my super helpful list of frequently asked questions and answers here!